-Staff spoken with confirmed that arrangements were in place to monitor, audit and review the effectiveness and quality of care delivered to patients at appropriate intervals.
+It was confirmed that arrangements were in place to monitor, audit and review the effectiveness and quality of care delivered to patients at appropriate intervals.
 If required an action plan is developed and embedded into practice to address any shortfalls identified during the audit process.